roofrack/dotfiles/bin/tmux-sessions/Readme.md

 - Just run the executable `tmsetupNewSession.sh` in the terminal

-- Enter a file (use tab completion) in your project to edit or just for a REPL (the session name and session_file_name are derived from this filename you just entered)
+- Enter a file (use tab completion) in your project to edit (the session name and session_file_name are derived from this filename you just entered)

 - run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to